-9.11.1 Qualifications for the Terminal Master of Science Degree (New 08/30/01, Revised 08/03/09, 08/01/11, 01/29/2015, 06/18/15, 08/01/16)
+9.11.1 Qualifications for the Terminal Master of Science Degree (New 08/30/01, Revised 08/03/09, 08/01/11, 01/29/2015, 06/18/15, 08/01/16, 07/30/18)

 To be eligible to apply for a terminal master's degree, a student must have completed the 30 credit hour coursework requirement and all department curriculum requirements and appointment of TAC.
 The applicant's Program must submit to the Dean a request to apply for the M.S. degree (Application for a Terminal M.S.
 Form).
 The request should confirm that the applicant meets the requirements, outline any additional requirements placed on the applicant by the Program (i.e. a formal defense and/or public seminar may be required) and indicate a date by which the completed thesis must be submitted to the Graduate School.
 A student granted permission for a terminal M.S. degree and who is enrolled as a student must fulfill all requirements for attendance at seminars or other Program activities (see section 9.4.7 regarding requirements for Status Reports).
 The request must be signed by the applicant, the applicant's mentor, all members of the TAC, and the Program Director.
-If the request is approved, the applicant shall prepare a thesis based on original work completed to date, which will be evaluated by the student's TAC.
-Completion of the M.S. degree requires a presentation to the TAC, prior to submission to the Graduate School (this will be outlined in the letter to the Dean).
+If the request is approved, the applicant shall prepare a thesis based on original work completed to date which must be submitted to the TAC no less than one week prior to the thesis examination.
+The thesis will be evaluated by the student's TAC in a closed session oral examination.
+Successful defense of the thesis shall be indicated by the signatures of the entire Committee on the Defense of MS Thesis Result form.
 The preparation of the thesis should be guided by the policies found in sections 10.2 and 10.2.1.
 If the Committee notes deficiencies, all corrections must be made prior to Committee acceptance and signature.
-Once accepted and signed by the Committee, the Director of Graduate Studies, and the Department Chair or Program Head shall sign the thesis.
+Once accepted and signed by the Committee, the Director of Graduate Studies shall sign the thesis.
 An original, signed copy of the thesis and three additional copies must be presented to the Graduate School for acceptance, binding, and archiving as part of the degree requirements.
 At the time the Dean accepts and signs the thesis, the student shall have completed all academic obligations for the degree and be making good academic progress.
 After the Dean signs the thesis, the student will be eligible to have the degree conferred.
 If awarded a terminal M.S. degree, a student cannot be admitted to any Graduate Program at BCM without successfully re-applying to graduate school.

-9.11.2 Qualifications for the Master of Science Degree in CSTP (New

-08/30/01, Revised 08/23/04, 01/29/2015, 06/18/15)
+9.11.2 Qualifications for the Master of Science Degree in CSTP (New 08/30/01, Revised 08/23/04, 01/29/2015, 06/18/15)